 While dried fruit contains the same fibre and nutrients as whole fruit, it's still a more concentrated source of sugar compared to fresh fruit.
 This is because the water in dried fruit gets removed during the drying process.

-While we recommend choosing fresh fruit over dried fruit, if you're having dried fruit, limit it to no more than one tablespoon.
+For this reason, we recommend avoiding dried fruit and choosing fresh fruit instead.
+However, if you are having dried fruit, limit it to no more than one tablespoon (approximately 30g).